MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Stack.md

 [gtk_stack_] get_transition_duration
 ------------------------------------

-Returns the amount of time (in milliseconds) that transitions between pages in *stack* will take.
+Returns the amount of time (in milliseconds) that transitions between pages in this stack will take.

-Returns: the transition duration

-Since: 3.10

     method gtk_stack_get_transition_duration ( --> UInt )

 [gtk_stack_] set_transition_type
 --------------------------------

-Sets the type of animation that will be used for transitions between pages in *stack*.
+Sets the type of animation that will be used for transitions between pages in this stack.
 Available types include various kinds of fades and slides.

 The transition type can be changed without problems at runtime, so it is possible to change the animation based on the page that is about to become current.

-Since: 3.10

     method gtk_stack_set_transition_type ( GtkStackTransitionType $transition )